SiteworkMath — cubic-yard markConstruction math from people who’ve thrown the wheelbarrow.

 On a Chicago-metro deal, I run the gut rehab calc first to decide whether the property pencils overall.
 If the electrical line on that breakdown is more than ~12% of hard cost, I drop into this calc and tighten the number.
 Square footage from the listing, bedrooms and baths from the photos, era from the year built, current service amperage from the panel photo if I have it — and I leave the leak-check flags off until I walk the property.

 Second pass is during the walkthrough.
 Phone in hand, in front of the panel: are the breakers thermal-magnetic only or AFCI?
 Are the conductors copper or aluminum?
 Pull a couple of receptacle covers in the hall and the kitchen — knob-and-tube shows up as cloth-jacketed single conductors stapled to the framing, not as romex.
-If I see two flags, I flip them, and the calc force-promotes the scope to full rewire and shows me the budget I’ll actually be held to.
-The requested-scope dollars get replaced; that’s the move competitor calculators skip, and it’s the move that turns “the seller said partial” into a number my offer can survive.
+If I see two flags, I flip them, and the calculator moves the scope up to full rewire and shows me the budget I’ll actually be held to.
+The requested-scope dollars get replaced with the recommended-scope dollars — the number my offer has to survive when “the seller said partial” meets what the inspector will actually require.

 Methodology